alexonbstudio/wp-api/README.md

 ## Info (in 5 solution) - Short abd easier

 1) No api key to take on our server
-2) Not need upload your logo on your futur website
+2) Not need upload your logo on our futur website
 3) No databasse requirement
 4) Easy for novice level
 5) Get data only on your website from your serveur

 ## Documents

-Access to our [documents](docs/), build laters.
+Access to our [documents](docs/), build laters available soon in french and in english.

 ### Notice